meisyal/ami-converter/README.md

 Please, follow the steps below:

 1. Clone this repository on your local computer.
-2. Import the cloned source code into NetBeans IDE.
+2. Import the cloned source code into NetBeans IDE*.
 3. Add JAVE library on your Java `classpath`.
 4. Build and run the program.

+* If you use another Java IDE such as Intellij IDEA and Eclispe, you should adjust this step.

 ## License